gaearon/overreacted.io/src/pages/algebraic-effects-for-the-rest-of-us/index.md

 This is why so much discussion about algebraic effects is incomprehensible to me.
 (I [don’t know](/things-i-dont-know-as-of-2018/) Haskell and friends.)
 However, I do think that even in an impure language like JavaScript, **algebraic effects can be a very powerful instrument to separate the *what* from the *how* in the code.**

-They let you write code that looks focuses on *what* you’re doing:
+They let you write code that focuses on *what* you’re doing:

 ```js{2,3,5,7,12}
 function enumerateFiles(dir) {